Billing

 Payments that use Pay Later can be directed into trust accounts or operating accounts.
 LawPay will never debit fees from trust accounts.

-Direct Delivery of Funds
+Confirm that Lawyer Loans Provide Direct Delivery of Funds

 You cannot rely on a loan program that requires your clients to collect money from the lender and then pass it along to your firm.
 This would likely result in lost funds, plus more time spent on bill collection.